shreyansjainn/shreyansjainn.github.io/_pages/about.md

 my aim is to work full time on ML interpretability research because personally, i would like to understand more about whats going under the hood of a complex AI system responsible for deciding whether its a dog or a cat or what word i should be typing next. in addition, my interest lies in reinforcement learning, ai ethics as well so i try to keep myself up to date on these topics too.

-as of june 1st, i'm on a career break for a couple of months but during this time i've been working on a side research project for **visualizing the training dynamics and latent states of a neural network** as an independent contributor along with a team from NYU.
+as of june 1st, i've been on a career break from my full time Applied ML job and working independently on interpretability research projects.
+During this time:

+- worked on creating an open source package for [visualizing the training dynamics and latent states of a neural network](https://github.com/shreyansjainn/visualizing-training) as an independent contributor along with a team from NYU. our [blogpost](https://openreview.net/forum?id=ap71o6yXUQ) on this was accepted for a poster in ICLR 2025.
+- published my analysis on [effects of non-uniform sparsity in toy models](https://www.lesswrong.com/posts/WwxG8RRHrorJgpoAk/effects-of-non-uniform-sparsity-on-superposition-in-toy)
+- attended AISF Alignment Cohort by Bluedot and published my analysis on [feature geometry in toy models](https://shreyansjainn.github.io/blog/2025/pentagon-feature-geometry/)
+- currently working on relational composition in large language models, you can follow my experiments [here](https://github.com/shreyansjainn/mech-interp)

+i'm open to full-time/part-time/internship opportunities or collaborations around interpretability research. you can reach out to me at `jshrey8@gmail.com`

 when i'm not working i'm probably thinking about how i can improve my strength & form in pull-ups and dreaming about muscle ups 🏋️ or learning about the Xs and Os of basketball. i occasionally pick up a book (mainly it's on my kindle :P) too trying to learn more about indian history, world history but won't shy away from a good fiction (sci fi preferred) or some new topic that looks interesting to me.